Careers as Change Agent: What Can You Do With a Master’s in Social Work?

 The National Association of Social Workers (NASW) defines social workers as professionals who “assist people by helping them cope with issues in their everyday lives, deal with their relationships, and solve personal and family problems.”

 This definition seems simple on the surface.
-However, the nuances social workers encounter in the field are vast.
+However, the nuances social workers encounter are vast.
 A person’s everyday life could involve:

 - Facing racism when trying to obtain stable housing.